-Krushna Abhishek's sister Aarti Singh CONFIRMED To Enter Bigg Boss 13 House!
+Krushna Abhishek's Sister Aarti Singh CONFIRMED To Enter Bigg Boss 13 House!

 Color's controversial reality show Bigg Boss 13 is all set to hit the television screens this month end (September 29), but the makers are yet to reveal the confirmed list of contestants.
-Many popular celebrities' names are doing the rounds regarding their participation - while a few are yet to sign the dotted lines, it seems that some of them have backed out from the show.
+Many popular celebrities' names are doing the rounds regarding their participation - while a few are yet to sign on the dotted lines, it seems that some of them have backed out from the show.
 We had also revealed that four celebrities - Devoleena Bhattacharjee, Vijender Singh (boxer), Rajpal Yadav and Dayanand Shetty, are confirmed to participate.
-As per Spotboye report, yet another celebrity has been confirmed to enter the Bigg Boss 13 house.
+As per a Spotboye report, yet another celebrity has been confirmed to enter the Bigg Boss 13 house.

 As per the report, Krushna Abhishek's sister and television actress Aarti Singh has sealed the deal.
 A source told the entertainment portal that the actress has already signed the contract and is busy packing her bags these days.